-There are plenty of big boulders in the scrub around here, and on those boulders are images of local creatures, and local spirits.
-No-one knows for sure how old these images are, but they could go back 30 thousand years.
-It’s believed they were made by local indigenous people as a series of “sign-posts” to indicate the food sources available in the area, and the spirits who reside in this country.
+It’s believed the paintings were done by local indigenous people as a series of “sign-posts” to indicate the food sources available in the area, and the spirits who reside in this country.

 The word “Quinkan” describes spirits present in the area.
 One Quinkan is known as a helpful protector, another is a bit of a mischief-maker.